Skip to Content

 The earliest written sweet tea recipe was published in 1879 in a community cookbook called Housekeeping in Old Virginia by Marion Cabell Tyree.

-Best Sweeteners for Sweet Tea
+What’s the Best Sugar for Sweet Tea?

 Gone are the days when sugar was the only sweetener available.
 Today there are many different ways to sweeten your tea.
+The best sweetener for iced tea or sweet tea comes down to personal preference.

 If you’re not a sweet tea purist, you’ll find there are many options to sweeten your tea.
 Experiment before you commit to a whole pitcher of tea though since many of these will produce a different taste than traditional sweet tea.

-Sugar
+White Sugar

 Traditional sweet tea is sweetened with plain white sugar.
 Since it’s added to hot tea, it dissolves easily.
 White sugar is hands-down the most loved sweetener for sweet tea.